 The Tarkine, or Takanya, is Australia’s largest temperate rainforest.
 It’s a global treasure with abundant wildlife and rich biodiversity.
 If you’ve got the time on your next trip to Tasmania, then I highly recommend taking the scenic Tarkine Drive.

-I’ve written a Tasmania travel guide to the drive, which covers all of the highlights on the road with some hidden gems not to miss!
+I've written a guide to the Tarkine drive, which covers all of the best things to see and do on the road with some hidden gems not to miss!
 This region is wild, resulting in fewer tourists and very little tourism infrastructure.
 Tread lightly, respect the rainforest and enjoy this magical place!

 11. Visit Launceston